eafit-apolo/apolo-users/docs/source/software/provisioning/ansible/deployment_strategy.rst

 #.
 Create ansible's directory hierarchy, playbooks, roles, taskfiles, etc.
    (basically,the logic that will be used to provision the system), and maintain it under version control.
-#. ssh into the master node and
+#. ssh into the master node and download the repo from version control.
-   download the repo from version control.
+   Consider using read-only deploy keys to download the repo without having to type an username and password; especially in unattended deployments.
 #.
 Run a one-shot script
    to perform an initial setup of the environment required for ansible to run properly during and after deployment, followed by the actual